-Proposals for Faculty-Led programs must be submitted to the Global Learning department by the deadlines listed below:
+Proposals for faculty-led programs must be submitted to the Global Learning department by the deadlines listed below:

-- Summer Programs: July 1 of the year prior to departure
+- Summer programs: July 1

-Faculty members contemplating a Faculty-Led program are encouraged to contact the Global Learning department as early in the process as possible.
+Faculty members contemplating a faculty-led program are encouraged to contact the Global Learning department as early in the process as possible.

 Review the Faculty-Led Programs Manual, p.
 15-35.